Singapore extends ex-Sri Lankan prez Rajapaksa's visit pass by 14 days: Report | Politics

 - Singapore

-The Singapore government has issued a new visa to ex-Sri Lankan president Gotabaya Rajapaksa, extending his short-term visit pass issued when he first arrived here over a week ago by another 14 days till August 11, a media report said on Wednesday.
+The Singapore government has issued a new visa to former Sri Lankan president Gotabaya Rajapaksa, allowing him to stay in the country for another 14 days till August 14, a media report said on Wednesday.

+The report on the extension of Rajapaksa's visit pass came a day after Sri Lanka's Cabinet spokesman Bandula Gunawardena said that the ex-president was not hiding and is expected to return to the island nation from Singapore.

 Rajapaksa arrived in Singapore on July 14 on a private visit from the Maldives after he fled his country to escape a popular uprising against his government's economic mismanagement.
 He first fled to the Maldives on July 13 and from there he proceeded to Singapore the next day.